Lisa Mears, MPA, Executive Director

 Tom was most recently a non-profit financial controller for CliftonLarsonAllen where he advised more than 25 local non-profits with financial reporting and analysis, budgeting, forecasting, preparing accounting records, and operational efficiencies.
 He brings his enthusiasm and financial expertise to The Bridge for Youth as Finance Director.
 Thomas graduated Summa Cum Laude with a BS in Accounting and Finance from Rasmussen College.
 In his free time, he volunteers as the board treasurer for the Red Shoe Society of the Upper Midwest, participates at Feed My Starving Children, and is a coach for youth sports in the northern metro.

 Juli has been a Licensed Clinical Social Worker for 5 years, primarily working with adolescents.
 Juli supports youth through a trauma informed lens and recognizes the importance of seeing certain behaviors as trauma symptoms.
 She values creating trusting relationships and often does so by bringing humor and play into her work.
 Most recently Juli was with Catholic Charities as a School Social Worker in their School-Based Counseling program.
 Prior to working at Catholic Charities, Juli worked at Behavior Therapy Solutions of Minnesota as a therapist.

 Board of Directors

-- Dan DuHamel, Board Secretary, Margaret A. Cargill Philanthropies, Program Officer
+- Dan DuHamel, Board Secretary and Governance Committee Chair, Margaret A. Cargill Philanthropies, Program Officer

 - Gretchen Gromatka, Fairview Health Services, Senior Employee/Labor Relations Consultant